WordPress/gutenberg/platform-docs/docs/basic-concepts/internationalization.md

 # RTL Support

 By default, the Gutenberg UI is optimized for left-to-right (LTR) languages.
 But Gutenberg scripts and styles include support for right-to-left (RTL) languages as well.
-To enable RTL support, we need to perform to a few actions:
+To enable RTL support, we need to perform a few actions:

 First, we need to define that our locale is RTL using `@wordpress/i18n`.